eniac/mu2sls/README.md

 - Do not reinitialize init objects everytime
 - Do not go through Beldi everytime for all object
 - Sharing the runtime for state (see more in Photon paper)
+- Cross service transactions (normally this is very difficult)

 ### Dataflow Analysis

 __TODO:__ We need to decide whether we want to perform some form of dataflow analysis on the code, or whether we want to avoid it.
 This is not straightforward to answer.
 Dataflow analyses can be complex and imprecise in dynamic languages like Python.

+### Transactions that involve requests too

+Cross service transactions cannot normally be done.
+If we include all services and their thrift code through Beldi though they might be able to be done.

+__TODO:__ Investigate

 ## Handling data objects (object fields)